raymondjacobson/monsoon/README.md

 python monsoon.py get file.txt # gets the public and downloadable links for the file
 ```

+## Notes

+1. Each time monsoon needs to generate a new dropbox account, it takes a little time.
+Be patient on the first run and every time you use up 2 gigs.
+2. There is one caveat -- dropbox links expire January 1, 2030. you'll have to redo everything at that point and you might lose some stuff.
+Sorry.

 ## Thanks

-Inspired by a project I worked on called cumulus.af (https://github.com/unblevable/cumulus.af).
+Inspired by a project I worked on called cumulus.af (https://github.com/unblevable/cumulus.af) at hackMIT fall 2013.
 Special thanks to Brian Le (@unblevable) and Alex Freska (@alexfreska)

-caveat -- dropbox links expire in 2030. you'll have to redo everything at that point.